Seattle Citroën

 It is often difficult to get a list of options that were available on DS's and ID's in North America.
 We recently found a rare USA price and option list for 1969 models from Roger Sagner's Motor Mart, a Citroën dealer from Portland Oregon.

 Notice that power steering was still an option on wagons and on ID19's in 1969.
-Despite being technically an option, virtually all ID's and wagons in the USA had power steering by this time.
+Despite technically being an option, virtually all ID's and wagons in the USA had power steering by this time.

 Click to Open